 Brittany Hughes graduated from the University of Washington with a Bachelor's degree in Creative Writing, and subsequently earned a Masters in Teaching.
 She recently spent two years living in the Midwest, a landscape that inspired the setting of her novel, "Breaking Clay." ... [more]

-These novel writing courses were brainstormed by the faculty and director of Algonkian Writer Conferences, and later tested by NYC publishing professionals for practical and time-sensitive utilization by genre (YA, SF/F, mystery/thriller, WF, etc.) writers as well as upmarket literary writers who desire to become either career commercial authors or literary authors.
-Therefore, if you wish to begin or restart your novel, rewrite it with guidance, or just reality-check the progress or status with our faculty professionals, you've come to the right place.
+These novel writing courses were brainstormed by the faculty of Algonkian Writer Conferences and later tested by NYC publishing professionals for practical and time-sensitive utilization by genre writers (SF/F, YA, Mystery, Thriller, Historical, etc.) as well as upmarket literary writers.
+Therefore, if you wish to begin or restart your novel, or write it with editorial guidance at your own pace, you've found the right program.

-The goal is to get you as close to the brass ring as possible, to make your novel as commercially competitive as it needs to be on all levels while avoiding critical missteps, bad advice, and exorbitant prices for classes and mentorship.
+The goal is to get you as close to the brass ring as possible, to make your novel as commercially competitive as it needs to be on all levels while avoiding critical missteps, bad advice, and exorbitant prices.
 And it does not matter what stage your novel is currently in, or where you are in your writing life.
 The program steps and methodology, as well as the faculty, enable you to learn and grow as a writer together with your novel, and at your own pace.
-Once you accomplish the program, your work is thoroughly reviewed by our professionals and together you set publication goals, discuss agent representation options, and engage in manuscript and project edits as needed and appropriate (see more below).
+Your work is thoroughly reviewed by our professionals and together you set publication goals, discuss agent representation options, and engage in manuscript and project edits as needed and appropriate.

 Algonkian Novel Writing Program Course outline - $799.00 (Steps 1-5)

-Step 1 - Premise, Plot, Character, Scene Sets, All Things Structural (author methodically writes/rewrites novel top to bottom) - syllabus) Step 2 - Prose Narrative and Style Enhancement (author methodically improves style, voice, and prose narrative - syllabus) Step 3 - Project Profile on Algonkian Author Salon and Full Member Benefits Step 4 - 25 Point Coverage Audit, First 100 Pages, Sell Sheet Outline of Entire Novel Step 5 - Market-position Analysis, Two to More Reviews as Necessary With Faculty Mentor, Query Process--Editor/Agent Hunt
+Step 1 - Premise, Plot, Character, Scene Sets, All Things Structural (author methodically writes/rewrites novel top to bottom) - syllabus) Step 2 - Prose Narrative and Style Enhancement (author methodically improves style, voice, and prose narrative - syllabus) Step 3 - 25 Point Coverage Audit, First 100 Pages, Sell Sheet Outline of Entire Novel Step 4 - Market-position Analysis, Editorial Consults as Necessary by Phone With Faculty Mentor, Query Process and Letter Creation--Editor/Agent Hunt

 What Will You Receive Besides a Far Better Novel Manuscript?